 The photo you see before you was taken in 2015.
-Five years later and we still “can’t breathe.”
+Five years later, we still “can’t breathe.”
 In fact, it has been more than 150 years that we can’t breathe–we can’t live.
 I say “we” because racism and its long lasting effects have proved to be as deadly as a pandemic virus, if not surpassing it.
-We have all been affected by the stronghold in that we all participate in this dis-ease.
-Humanity is has a knee on its neck, its RACISM.
-The worst thing is being in denial, especially when one can’t get past that first step of grieving the laying down of one’s own privilege.
+We have all been affected by such a stronghold in that we all participate in this dis-ease.
+Humanity has a knee on its neck and it is RACISM.
+The worst part is being in denial, especially when one can’t get past one of the first steps of anti-racism work, viz., recognizing one’s own privilege.

 Amén, Amin, and Asé.